cofacts/rumors-db/README.md

 This spins up elasticsearch on `localhost:62223`, with Kibana available in `localhost:62224`, using the data in `esdata`.

+## Updating schema

+After adding fields / removing fields from indices, you will need to reload schema because elasticsearch mappings are not editable for opened indices.

+This can be done by:

+1. Manually bumping the schema version in package.json
+2. Run `npm run reload`

+The `npm run reload` would create indices with latest schema & package.json version postfix, perform reindex, modifies alias and removes all old indices.

 ---

 ## Other commands